Nero1889/Neat-Fades-Barbershop/README.md

 ## Project Structure:

 ### HTML:
-- `index.html`: The main file of the project that contains the user interface and markup.
+- `index.html`: The main file of the project that contains the user interface and markup for the landing page.
 - `services.html`: Provides avaiable services as well as their corresponding prices.
-- `barbers.html`: Shows some of the mosst profesional barbers available, as well as some of their work on customers and a button to schedule an appointment!
+- `barbers.html`: Shows some of the most profesional barbers available and a button to schedule an appointment!
-- `hours.html`: Displays store hours, contact (phone number and email), business location, as well as a Google Maps iFrame.
+- `hours.html`: Displays store hours, contact (phone number and email) and business location

 ### CSS:
 - `style.css`: All of the significant styles are located here!
 As well as the Tailwind CSS import!